-- 17. The new treaty seeks to align national laws in criminalizing acts committed by organized criminal groups.
+17. The new treaty seeks to align national laws in criminalizing acts committed by organized criminal groups.
 These acts include agreeing with one or more other persons to commit a serious crime for financial or other material gain.
-They also include organizing, directing or aiding serious offences committed by an organized criminal group. - 18.
-The Convention further criminalizes acts of corruption, which, many a time, greatly aids the rapid growth of organized crime.
+They also include organizing, directing or aiding serious offences committed by an organized criminal group.

+18. The Convention further criminalizes acts of corruption, which, many a time, greatly aid the rapid growth of organized crime.
 For the first time in an international convention, companies and corporations become liable for taking part in or profiting from serious crimes involving an organized criminal group as well for money-laundering activities.
 These business entities are to be punished appropriately and suffer substantial economic penalties.

-Combating money-laundering
+b.
+Combating Money-laundering

-Out of these 147 signatory States 30, AALCO Member States have signed and 3 of them ratified it.

-The signatories Member States are: Arab Republic of Egypt, China, Cyprus, The Gambia, India, Indonesia, Iran, Japan, Jordan, Republic of Korea, Kuwait, Lebanon, Libyan Arab Jamahiriya, Malaysia, Mauritius, Nepal, Pakistan, Saudi Arabia, Senegal, Sierra Leone, Singapore, Sri Lanka, Sudan, Syria, Tanzania, Thailand, Turkey, Uganda, united Arab Emirates, Republic of Yemen.
-Botswana, Nigeria and Philippines have ratified the Convention.
+8. 24 AALCO Member States have signed and 9 have ratified/acceded to it.
+The signatories Member States are: Arab Republic of Egypt, India, Indonesia, Iran, Japan, Jordan, Republic of Korea, Kuwait, Lebanon, Libyan Arab Jamahiriya, Malaysia, Nepal, Pakistan, Saudi Arabia, Sierra Leone, Singapore, Sri Lanka, Sudan, Syria, Tanzania, Thailand, Uganda, united Arab Emirates, Republic of Yemen.
+The countries that have ratified/acceded to the Convention are Botswana, China, Cyprus, Gambia, Mauritius, Nigeria, Philippines, Senegal and Turkey.

-- 19. Organized criminal groups garner huge profits and launder them into safe accounts.
+19. Organized criminal groups garner huge profits and launder them into safe accounts.
 It remains to be a major challenge to curtail the storage of these profits.
-Thus the Convention seeks States to set up machinery to regulate financial institutions, outlaw anonymous bank accounts or accounts in false names, set up financial intelligence units to collect, analyze and disseminate information about potential money-laundering and other financial crimes. - 20.
-Under the Convention, States also agree to separate organized criminal groups from their ill-gotten funds by confiscating the proceeds of crime or property of the same value and by identifying, freezing and seizing assets.
+Thus the Convention seeks States to set up machinery to regulate financial institutions, outlaw anonymous bank accounts or accounts in false names, set up financial intelligence units to collect, analyze and disseminate information about potential money-laundering and other financial crimes.

+20. Under the Convention, States also agree to separate organized criminal groups from their ill-gotten funds by confiscating the proceeds of crime or property of the same value and by identifying, freezing and seizing assets.
 They also commit themselves to empower courts or other authorities to order that bank, financial or commercial records or property are made available or seized.

+c.
 Extradition of Criminals

 21. To keep criminal suspects from fleeing prosecution in one country to reach freedom in another, the Convention aims to tighten up extradition proceedings.
-Therefore the Convention seeks to recognize crimes covered by the convention as extraditable, when no extradition treaty exists with the nation where the suspect is located.
+Therefore, the Convention seeks to recognize crimes covered by the convention as extraditable, when no extradition treaty exists with the nation where the suspect is located.
 It also obliges States to speed up extradition procedures and conclude bilateral and multilateral agreements to make extradition more effective.
 In the absence of extradition treaty, the Convention seeks the State parties to consider this Convention as the legal basis for extradition in respect of any offences stated in the Convention.

+d.
 Cooperation between States in Prosecuting Offenders